cancandan/simple-voice-command/README.md

 4. Run `python svc.py io-select` and follow instructions to check and set input and output device
 5. Adjust the `config.ini` file included in the repository as explained at the bottom of the page.
 6. Run `python svc.py sound-check` and follow instructions to test that you are able to cleanly record your voice.
 You may need to revisit step 4 and restart to check.
 You may also need to adjust your mic levels.
 7. Run `python svc.py add-command` and follow instructions to add your voice commands.
+Try adding at least 3 audio examples.
 8. Make a shell script with the command name, for example, if you have added a command called `open` Make a shell script named `open.sh` with contents like this:
    ```